-Bali is as popular as ever with backpackers, holiday makers and digital nomad.
-Despite having some of the strictest international travel rules during the pandemic.
-This Bali travel guide will tell you EVERYTHING you need to know about travelling to Bali post-covid.
+Bali is as popular as ever with backpackers, holiday makers and digital nomads, despite having some of the strictest international travel rules during the pandemic.
+This Bali travel guide will tell you what you need to know about travelling to Bali post-covid.

 Bali entry requirements (including Bali covid entry requirements)

 Remember the days of only having to check visa requirements before travelling to a country?
 Now you need to be aware of visas, quarantine rules, PCR requirements and vaccinations (single, double, boosted)!
 Every country has its own rules, and these rules are constantly changing.
 For the most up to date travel restrictions, I always use Sherpa.